storytouch/wrap-text/README.md

 * **text** The text itself.
 Newline characters `\n` are preserved.
 * **columns** Number of columns to wrap the text into.
 * **options**
-  * **browser: string** Line break algorithms may differ from browser to browser.
-So far, only Google Chrome browser is supported.
+  * **browser: string** Line-breaking algorithms may differ from browser to browser.
+So far, only the Google Chrome browser is supported.
 The default value is `chrome`.
   * **richOutput: boolean** Setting this option to `false`, an array of strings will be returned.
 When it is `true`, an array of objects is returned such as
       > ```ts
       > [{